How do I get low-income internet?

 Is Xfinity free for college students?

-No, Xfinity isn’t free for college students, but it does offer deals for students who sign up online, like a prepaid Visa card and six months of Amazon Music Unlimited for free.
+No, Xfinity isn’t free for college students, but it does offer deals for students who sign up online, like getting 200 Mbps internet for just $30 per month for 12 months.

 Does Spectrum offer discounts for college students?